sorpyr/Shiz-ify/README.md

 2. Shizuku Authorization: If Shizuku isn't authorized, the script will handle the authorization process.

-3. Error Handling: The script includes basic error handling and provides helpful output in case something goes wrong.

-4. No Need for Manual Setup: Users don't need to manually handle Shizuku authorization—just run the script and let it do the work!
+3. No Need for Manual Setup: Users don't need to manually handle Shizuku authorization—just run the script and let it do the work!

 # Prerequisites: